-In 2006 instead of using generic photographs on the Directory Cover a contest was developed by Doris Graska to select photographs submitted by member Fairs.
+In 2006 instead of using generic photographs on the Directory Cover a contest was developed to select photographs submitted by member Fairs.
 Photographs used are considered winners, without issuing a winning order.

 The first scholarship (\$1,000 sponsored by Staats) was awarded to Danielle Padgett of Sarasota.